Strange metal transport from coupling to fluctuating spins

-Despite broad experimental evidence of the phenomenon, accurate numerical calculations of strange metal transport in correlated electron systems have only become available in the last decade.
-These have mostly focused either on the Hubbard model \cite{DengPRL13,PakhiraPRB2015,Kokalj,VucicevicPRL19,Devereaux,TremblayPNAS22}, due to its direct microscopic connection with the experimental systems, or to more phenomenonology-driven descriptions enforcing the absence of quasiparticles and the concept of self-generated randomness, such as the SYK model and its generalizations \cite{SYK-review}, for their ability to capture the observed physical behavior.
+Despite broad experimental evidence of the phenomenon, accurate numerical calculations of strange metal transport in correlated electron systems have only appeared very recently, and there is no consensus on its precise microscopic origin.
+These numerical studies have mostly focused on the Hubbard model \cite{DengPRL13,PakhiraPRB2015,Kokalj,VucicevicPRL19,Devereaux,WangDevereaux25,Kovacevic-PRL25,Stepanov-PRL26} and its strong coupling analog, the t-J model \cite{JaklicPRB95,Prelovsek-PRL95,TsunetsuguJPSJ97}, due to their direct microscopic connection with the experimental systems.
+Alternatively, more phenomenonology-driven descriptions have been proposed enforcing quantum criticality \cite{CapraraCommPhys22} and the absence of quasiparticles, \cite{PatelScience23,PatelPRX25}, for their ability to capture some of the observed physical behavior.
+Important insights have been gained from local theories \cite{DengPRL13,PakhiraPRB2015}, and from the study of the quasiparticle scattering rate alone \cite{TremblayPNAS22,CapraraCommPhys22}.
+However, when dealing with an unknown transport mechanism it is essential to undertake the much harder task of fully calculating the transport observables: these contain non-local and quantum interference effects --- so-called vertex corrections \cite{VucicevicPRL19,TsunetsuguPRB16,Millis-PRB22,Kovacevic-PRL25,Stepanov-PRL26,RammalPRL24} --- as well as more fundamental properties of response functions that are not included in the one-particle properties and that, as we show here, play a key role in the observed behavior.

-Here we choose instead to work with the t-J model.
-Being itself derived from the Hubbard model --- of which it constitutes the strong interaction limit, $U\to\infty$ --- the t-J model retains a direct connection with the materials' microscopics.
-However, the fact that charge fluctuations are mostly quenched when $U\to\infty$ strongly suppresses quasiparticles from the outset, hence establishing a conceptual link to SYK-type approaches.
-Importantly, it constitutes an ideal framework to disentangle the role of spin fluctuations from the many-body effects related to the charge: unlike in the Hubbard model, here the doping $p$ sets the effective number of carriers independently on temperature, and the strength of magnetic correlations can be tuned independently of the correlation strength.
-Our results demonstrate strange metal behavior arising from the coupling of the hole carriers with the fluctuating spin environment, unrelated to quantum criticality, and shed light on the complex microscopic processes underlying the phenomenon.
+We choose to work with the t-J model.
+Being equivalent to the Hubbard model in the large-$U$ limit, the t-J model has a direct connection with the materials' microscopics, retaining the crucial anti-ferromagnetic interactions $J= 4 t^2/U$ arising from particle exchange at finite $U$.
+To our advantage, however, the strength of anti-ferromagnetic correlations can be tuned independently of the correlation strength, which makes it an ideal framework to disentangle the role of spin fluctuations from the many-body effects related to the charge.